-In recent years, little has changed in the way that postnatal exercises are taught and promoted - except, that is, for the current focus on virtual consultations and online classes.
+In recent years, little has changed in the way that postnatal exercises are taught and promoted.

 Yet, promoting exercise to aid mental and physical wellbeing post-delivery remains as important as ever.

-There’s never been any doubt that postnatal exercises form an essential part of the transition into healthy motherhood.
+There’s never been any doubt that postnatal exercises are essential to the transition into healthy parenthood.
 Not only do they help to restore physical health, but they also help to relieve stress, improve sleep and prevent postnatal depression.

-Of course, every woman is different, and each will follow their own unique pathway to regain their pre-pregnancy fitness levels.
-What is constant, however, is the need for targeted support, encouragement and education to help busy mothers regain their stamina and cope with the demands of motherhood.
+Of course, every person is different, and each will follow their own unique pathway to regain their pre-pregnancy fitness levels.
+What is constant, however, is the need for targeted support, encouragement and education to help busy parents regain their stamina and cope with the demands of parenthood.

 Virtual consultations and video classes are here to stay.
 Technology enables care to be delivered more cost-effectively by reducing the risk of infection transmission, freeing up valuable clinical space and bypassing the costs and inconvenience of travel.

-For new mothers, saving costs and effort can make all the difference between adhering to an exercise regime or giving up due to lack of support.
+For new parents, saving costs and effort can make all the difference between adhering to an exercise regime or giving up due to lack of support.

 A 2018 study by Vincze et al. found that video consultations delivered by midwives and physiotherapists for an 8-week postnatal exercise program resulted in statistically significant improvements in waist circumference, body composition, cardiorespiratory fitness, dietary intake and physical activity.

-Pelvic floor exercises or post-pregnancy exercises should ideally be started within 6 hours of delivery to begin regaining strength in the stretched pelvic muscles as soon as possible (Das 2021).
+Pelvic floor exercises can be started in the immediate postpartum period to begin regaining strength in the stretched pelvic muscles as soon as possible (Inge et al. 2022).

-Yet, as Ewers (2018) discovered, according to recent data, one-third of mothers don’t do pelvic floor exercises despite the reported benefits.
-In fact, a recent online survey of 1000 women revealed that only 29.2% of women who were either pre or post-delivery intended to practice the exercises.
+Despite this, a 2018 study discovered that one-third of birthing parents don’t do pelvic floor exercises despite the reported benefits.
+In fact, out of the 1,000 people surveyed, only 29.2% of people who were either pre or post-delivery intended to practice the exercises (Ewers 2018).

 The advantages of early pelvic floor muscle training (PFME) to prevent incontinence and prolapse in later life are well-documented.

-After childbirth, about one-third of women have urinary incontinence and up to 1 in 10 have faecal incontinence, which is why promoting PFMT is of such importance (Woodley et al. 2020).
+After childbirth, about one-third of people experience urinary incontinence, and up to 1 in 10 experience faecal incontinence.
+This is why promoting PFMT is of such importance (Woodley et al. 2020).

-The Royal College of Midwives succinctly summarise this with the following recommendations:
+The Royal College of Midwives (2020) succinctly summarises this with the following recommendations:

-It’s thought that exercise could be considered as a treatment for women who develop mild to moderate depression during the postnatal period (Daley et al. 2012).
+It’s thought that exercise could be considered as a treatment for people who develop mild to moderate depression during the postnatal period (Daley et al. 2012).

 Further complicating the results, many participants were also receiving other treatments, which led Daley et al. (2009) to conclude: